-This approach is also in line with the Lima-Paris Action Agenda and the principles of Open Government Partnership (OGP).
+The formation of CSCCC is in line with the Lima-Paris Action Agenda and the principles of Open Government Partnership (OGP).
 In order to prepare for COP23, the Ministry of Climate Change and the Civil Society Coalition for Climate Change collaborated to organize a series of six consultative dialogues in July- August 2017, bringing together government officials, civil society members, academia, journalists, and experts to discuss key agenda items for COP23 in line with Pakistan's priorities and policies.
 As a proponent of collective action towards climate change Heinrich Boell Stiftung Pakistan thought it worthwhile to support the initiative.
 The recommendations for each thematic area were compiled to produce a comprehensive report.

 The objective of the consultative dialogues was to frame Pakistan's agenda for COP23 and the report is designed to share policy recommendations from civil society on key policy issues to supplement the official brief of the Pakistani delegation attending the COP23 Climate Talks in Bonn in November 2017.
 The report provides background information on the United Nations Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP) negotiations.
 It will also serve as a toolkit for the non-governmental organizations attending the COP and help them to understand processes and conference workings so that all Pakistani participants can leverage opportunities at COP23 to highlight national perspectives on climate change more effectively.